How to Become a Famous Author

 Be patient

 No one likes to be told to be patient.
-So, instead I'm going to tell you something actually useful and important:
+Instead, I'm going to tell you something actually useful and important:

 Don't be discovered too early.